frej/fast-export/README.md

 exactly one head each.
 Otherwise commits to the tip of these heads within the branch will get flattened into merge commits.

+hg-fast-export will ignore any files or directories tracked by mercurial called `.git`, and will print a warning if it encounters one.
+Git cannot track such files or directories.
+This is not to be confused with submodules, which are described in README-SUBMODULES.md.

 As each git-fast-import run creates a new pack file, it may be required to repack the repository quite often for incremental imports (especially when importing a small number of changesets per